 §5329.1 Consideration of child abuse and involvement with protective services

 §5330 Consideration of criminal charge

 §5332 Informational programs

 §5334 Guardian ad litem for child

 §5339 Award of counsel fees, costs and expenses

 §5340 Court-appointed child custody health care or behavioral health practitioners

-* A grandparent or great-grandparent seeking custody on the grounds that the child lived with the grandparent or great-grandparent for at least twelve consecutive months must file a custody action with six months of the child's leaving the grandparent's or great-grandparent's home.
+- A grandparent seeking custody on the grounds that the child lived with the grandparent for at least twelve consecutive months must file a custody action with six months of the child’s leaving the grandparent’s home.

 The law must be reviewed carefully in light of every situation.